dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 └── vite.config.ts
 ```

-This project contains the following files and directories:
+In this project structure, the following files and directories are notable:

-- `backend/`: The subdirectory used to store the project's backend canister source code.
+- `backend/`: The subdirectory used to store the project's backend canister's source code.

-- `backend/Backend.mo`: The backend canister source code file written in Motoko.
+- `backend/Backend.mo`: The backend canister's source code file; written in Motoko.

 - `dfx.json`: The project's configuration file.
-This file details which canisters are part of the project and which source code files each canister uses.
+This file details which canisters are part of the project and specifies which source code files each canister uses.

 - `mops.toml`: The package manager configuration file for the project, using the Mops package manager.
 You will learn more about Mops in the next module, [3: Exploring the backend](3-exploring-the-backend.md).